 Cuith Raing and midges

 To be honest, I remember the Cuith Raing (Quiraing) more for my first encounter with the Highland midges rather than the stunning visuals.
-Imagine marvelling at the sweeping sights before you, oohing and aahing while posing for photographs before a swarm of tiny flying objects descends on you, sending you scampering for cover.
+Imagine marvelling at the sweeping sights before you, oohing and aahing while posing for photographs before a swarm of tiny flying objects descends, sending you scampering for cover.
+Jumanji insect level anyone?
 Luckily, I did manage to sneak in some photos and a good Ayurvedic insect repellent worked wonders.
 I proudly returned free of midge bites.

 Loch Ness / Fort Augustus